candrle20/MarkovModel_SpeakerRecognition/README.md

 - Make sure you are using the correct value for S, the number of unique characters that appeared in the training text.

 ## Acknowledgment
-This assignment’s text and documentation originated from CAPP 30122 Team @ The University of Chicago.
+This project was completed as part of the University of Chicago's MPCS50142 Python Programming course This assignment’s text and documentation originated from CAPP 30122 Team @ The University of Chicago.
 The original development of the assignment was done by Rob Schapire with contributions from Kevin Wayne.